Central Minnesota Short & Sweet Bike Trails

 Riverton to Deerwood, MN

-The longest completed part of the Cuyuna Lakes State Trail travels through the Cuyuna Country Recreation Area between Riverton and Deerwood.
-Two more sections are currently paved: Brainerd (1.5 miles) and Aitkin (0.5 miles).
-Itwill eventually connect the city of Aitkin to the Paul Bunyan State Trail.
-The 7-mile segment between Riverton and Crosby is groomed for fat tire biking in the winter.
+The longest completed part of the Cuyuna Lakes Trail travels through the Cuyuna Country Recreation Area between Riverton and Deerwood.
+There is one more mile of trail in Aitkin, not yet connected to the rest of the trail.
+The Cuyuna Lakes State Trail will eventually link the cities of Aitkin, Cuyuna, Deerwood, Crosby, Riverton and make a connection to the Paul Bunyan State Trail in Baxter.
+The segment between Riverton and Crosby is groomed for fat tire biking in the winter.

 Dairyland Trail: 10 miles